sassoftware/viya4-deployment/README.md

             /openldap-modify-users.yaml <- openldap overlay
  ```

-## Creating and Managing deplyoment
+## Creating and Managing deployment

 Create and manage deployments by either: